tomakela/dectqatool/README.md

 *WIP*
 ### DECT Phantom
 *WIP*
 This tools aims to make offline analysis of DECT images acquired from Multi-Energy CT Phantom by Sun Nuclear (https://www.sunnuclear.com/products/multi-energy-ct-phantom) easy.
 Some pointing&clicking is still required.
+It is a modification to 3D Slicer (https://www.slicer.org/).
+The code adds a toolbar, i.e. it is not a module(!), meant to be clicked through by the user.
+This is mainly because the suggested workflow uses standard modules for control point modifications and calculating statistics.
+Tested on 3D Slicer 5.0.2 (and newer)

 ## Basic usage
 ### Installation